jewetnitg/frntnd-communicator/docs/README.md

 }

-// before instantiating make sure you have registered the Connections (and it's Adapters) this class uses
+// before instantiating make sure you have registered the Connection (and it's Adapter) this class uses
-// register the Adapter first because Connections depend on Adapters SomeInstance.registerAdapter({
+// you must register the Adapter first because Connections depend on Adapters

+SomeInstance.registerAdapter({
   name: 'XHR',
   ...
 });

+// or

+const adapter = new SomeInstance.Adapter({
+  ...
+});

-// register the connection SomeInstance.registerConnection({
+// registering a connection

+SomeInstance.registerConnection({
   name: 'local-xhr',
   adapter: 'XHR',
   url: 'http://localhost:1337'
+});

+// or

+const connection = new SomeInstance.Connection({
+  ...
 });

 // instantiate the class